 - Avoid Water: There are few things more powerful than rushing water.
 Rushing floodwaters can sweep away cars, which can be fatal to those inside.
 Make sure you avoid driving or walking through water at all times.
 It is sometimes deeper than it looks and more powerful than you think.

 - Prevent Poisoning: After flooding, many people use generators to power their homes.
 Make sure generators remain a safe distance from the home to ensure there is no danger of carbon monoxide poisoning.

 Flood damage can be an awful experience.
 It can wreck homes, destroy personal items and pose a threat to human life.
 After a flood, when you are piecing things together again, you may find a need for a professional restoration contractor to assist with cleanup.
 Make sure that you enlist the of only certified professionals, and that no one enters a flood-damaged property until it has been cleared by the Fire Department or other local authority.

 Are you a restoration professional?
 Browse our selection of water damage restoration equipment!

 Have you experienced a flood at your home or business?
-Check out our water damage restoration guide to help you understand what to expect from the remediation process.
+Check out our water damage restoration guide to you understand what to expect from the remediation process.